debpol/crop-samples-point/README.md

 </p>

 # Usage
-  usage: extract-samples-point.py [-h] -s SIZES [SIZES ...] -t TAGS [TAGS ...]
+usage: crop-samples-point.py [-h] -s SIZES [SIZES ...] -t TAGS [TAGS ...] -jf
+                             JSONFILES [JSONFILES ...]

+Crops images around the sample point with user defined sizes

+optional arguments:
+  -h, --help            show this help message and exit

+  -s SIZES [SIZES ...]
+Box size to be cropped around the sample point

+  -t TAGS [TAGS ...]
+Sample point tag to be cropped (see class in .json
+                        file)

   -jf JSONFILES [JSONFILES ...]

-  optional arguments:
-    -h, --help            show this help message and exit -s SIZES [SIZES ...]  box size to be cropped around the sample point -t TAGS [TAGS ...]    sample point tag to be cropped (see class in .json file) -jf JSONFILES [JSONFILES ...]
                         .json file with annotations over the images.
 We assumed that the set of images are under /imgs folder in actual path

 # Contributing to annotations